Today we’ll share how to restore wooden bowls like the ones we find all the time at thrift stores.

 I’ve also heard of people scrubbing their wooden bowls with salt and lemon or rubbing them with mineral oil.

 One of my Facebook followers sent me this furniture polish and I am in love with it!
 You can see in this photo how different the left side looks from the right.

-You’ll be able to see the difference much better in this Facebook Live video that I did a few months ago.
+You’ll be able to see how easy this is in this Facebook Live video that I did a few months ago.
 It’s amazing how much difference that furniture polish makes!